anilhelvaci/vaults-liquidation-bot/README.md

 * Specify the account name and address for signing transactions
 * Choose how your bot behaves when buying collateral from an auction

-Here's the structure of config file;
+Here's the structure of the config file;
 ```js
 export default harden({
     account: {